pyroscope/pyrocore/docs/custom.rst

 You can write your own code for ``pyrocore`` implementing custom features, by adding fields, your own command line scripts, or ``pyrotorque`` jobs.
-You probably need a solid grasp of Python for this.
+You probably need a `solid grasp of Python`_ for this.

+.. _`solid grasp of Python`: https://github.com/TechBookHunter/Free-Python-Books#free-python-books

 .. _CustomFields: